tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

         if network.node[n]['demand'] + network.node[nb]['demand'] <= 1:
             total += network.node[nb]['state']

+    ### LS COMMENTS ###
+    # Wasn't entirely clear here on how the bargaining game interacts with the Stag-hunt one.
+May just need some more explanation of
+    # what some of these variables are doing and/or how they are being updated.

     #Calculate expected payoff for playing Stag against each strategy
     stag_exp_payoff = total * SS_selfpayoff * network.node[n]['demand'] + (len(nbs) - total) * SH_selfpayoff